donnemartin/system-design-primer/solutions/system_design/web_crawler/README.md

 Below are a few other optimizations to the **Crawling Service**:

-* To handle the data size and request load, the **Reverse Index Service** and **Document Service** will likely need to make heavy use sharding and replication.
+* To handle the data size and request load, the **Reverse Index Service** and **Document Service** will likely need to make heavy use sharding and federation.
 * DNS lookup can be a bottleneck, the **Crawler Service** can keep its own DNS lookup that is refreshed periodically
 * The **Crawler Service** can improve performance and reduce memory usage by keeping many open connections at a time, referred to as [connection pooling](https://en.wikipedia.org/wiki/Connection_pool)
     * Switching to [UDP](https://github.com/donnemartin/system-design-primer#user-datagram-protocol-udp) could also boost performance